code-to-go/babybluefs/README.md

-# notfs
+# stratofs
-Go package to provide a virtual file system and synchronization capabilities
+Go module that provides a common interface to multiple storage interfaces.
+It includes:
+- a unique interface to store and retrieve data
+- a synchronization mechanism to align different storage points
+- a command line tool

+### FS Interface